ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Framework

-Secondly, we introduce the baseline algorithm ULDP-GROUP-$k$ (described in Algorithm \ref{alg:baseline}), which combines the constraint of limiting each user's records to a given $k$ while satisfying $(k, \epsilon, \delta)$-GDP.
-As proposition\ref{prop:gdp_uldp} implies, this ensures $(\epsilon, \delta)$-ULDP.
-The algorithm achieves GDP by implementing \textsc{DP-SGD} \cite{abadi2016deep} within each silo.
-The algorithm's core principle is akin to that of \cite{liu2022privacy}, except for the global setting of a single privacy budget across silos.
+\textbf{ULDP-GROUP-$k$.} We introduce a second baseline, ULDP-GROUP-$k$, utilizing group DP (described in Algorithm \ref{alg:baseline}), which limits each user's records to a given $k$ while satisfying $(k, \epsilon, \delta)$-GDP.
+As Proposition \ref{prop:gdp_uldp} implies, this ensures $(\epsilon, \delta)$-ULDP.
+The algorithm achieves GDP by firstly performing \textsc{DP-SGD} \cite{abadi2016deep} (Line 9) and converting from record-level DP within each silo.
+The core principle of the algorithm is similar to that of \cite{liu2022privacy}.
 Before executing \textsc{DP-SGD}, it is essential to constrain the number of records per user to $k$ (Line 8).
-We accomplish this by employing flags, denoted as $\mathbf{B}$, which indicates the records to be used for training (i.e., $b^{s}_{u,i}=1$), with a total of $k$ records for each user across all silos (i.e., $\forall{u}, \sum_{s,i}{b^{s}_{u,i}} \le k$).
-This flag must be the same for all rounds for privacy guarantee.
-We ignore the privacy concerns in generating the flags because this is the baseline method.
-The, we perform DP-SGD to satisfy record-level DP (Line 9), which is subsequently converted to GDP.
+This is accomplished by employing flags, denoted as $\mathbf{B}$, which indicate the records to be used for training (i.e., $b^{s}{u,i}=1$), with a total of $k$ records for each user across all silos (i.e., $\forall{u}, \sum_{s,i}{b^{s}_{u,i}} \le k$).
+These flags must be consistent across all rounds.
+We disregard the privacy concerns in generating these flags as this is a baseline method.